What is cholesterol?

 - Having an immediate family member (parent or sibling) who has had heart disease.

 Can high cholesterol be prevented or avoided?

-Making healthy food choices and exercising are two important ways to reduce your risk of developing high cholesterol.
+Making healthy food choices and exercising are two ways to reduce your risk of developing high cholesterol.

 High cholesterol treatment

 If you have high cholesterol, you may need to make some lifestyle changes.
 If you smoke, quit.
 Exercise regularly.
-If you’re overweight, losing just five to 10 pounds can help improve your cholesterol levels and your risk for heart disease.
+If you’re overweight, losing just five to 10 pounds can improve your cholesterol levels and your risk for heart disease.
 Make sure to eat plenty of fruits, vegetables, whole grains, and fish.